MichaelCurrin/dev-cheatsheets/cheatsheets/shell/scripting/options.md

 Set shell options in a script or at a global level to change how the shell behaves
 ---

+This applies both for shell scripting and running commands in interactive CLI.

 ## Overview of how to set flags